Antonio López de Santa Anna: The "Absentee President", 1833–1835

+These measures caused immense concern among Mexican conservatives and the clergy.
 Gómez Farías sought to extend these reforms to the frontier province of Alta California, promoting legislation to secularize the Franciscan missions there.
-In 1833 he organized the Híjar-Padrés colony to bolster non-mission civilian settlement, as well as defend the province against perceived Russian colonial ambitions from the trading post at Fort Ross.
+He organized the Híjar-Padrés colony to bolster non-mission civilian colony, as well as defend the province against perceived Russian colonial ambitions from the trading post at Fort Ross.
 However, for liberal intellectual and Catholic priest José María Luis Mora, selling church property was the key to "transforming Mexico into a liberal, progressive nation of small landowners."
 Sale of nonessential church property would bring in much-needed revenue to the treasury.
 The army was also targeted for reform, since it was the largest single expenditure in the national budget.
 On Santa Anna's suggestion, the number of battalions was to be reduced as well as the number of generals and brigadiers.

-The government soon issued a law, the Ley del Caso, which called for the arrest of 51 politicians, including Bustamante, for holding "unpatriotic" beliefs and their expulsion from the country.
+In June 1833, Congress passed the Ley del Caso (Case Law) which called for the arrest of 51 politicians, including Bustamante, for holding "unpatriotic" beliefs and their expulsion from the country.
 Gómez Farías claimed that Santa Anna was the driving force for the law, which evidence seems to support.
-With increasing resistance from the church as well as the army, the Plan of Cuernavaca was issued, likely orchestrated by former general and governor of the Federal District, José María Tornel.
+With increasing resistance from the church as well as the army, the Plan of Cuernavaca was issued in 1834, likely orchestrated by former general and governor of the Federal District, José María Tornel.
 The plan called for repeal of the Ley del Caso; discouraged tolerance of the influence of Masonic lodges, where politics was pursued in secrecy; declared void the laws passed by Congress and the local legislatures in favor of the reforms; requested the protection of Santa Anna to fulfill the plan and recognize him as the only authority; removed from office deputies and officials who carried out enforcement of the reform laws and decrees; and provided military force to support Gómez Farías in implementing the plan.

-As opinion turned against the reforms, Santa Anna was persuaded to return to the presidency and Gómez Farías resigned.
+As public and military opinion turned aggressively against the reforms, Santa Anna withdrew his support from his own administration and returned to the presidency, causing Gómez Farías resigned and go into exile.
 This set the stage for conservatives to reshape Mexico's government from a federalist republic to a unitary central republic.